Trahiega/the-dukes-game/docs/Notes/Quests-and-Questions.md

 ### The Dreams
 See: [[The Dreams]]
 - Who is the figure we see through the eyes of?
+	- We believe this to be the Duke
 - What is the source of the dreams?
+	- When the Duke revealed himself to us, [[Shar]] spoke into our thoughts and claimed she had sent the dream to us.

 ### The Infernal Books
 See: [[The Infernal Books]]